Genocs/genocs-k8s/README.md

     # Check all resources
     microk8s kubectl get all --all-namespaces

-    # Create a test deployment
+    # Create a test deployment by means of an Nginx image
+    # This will create a simple Nginx deployment
     microk8s kubectl create deployment nginx --image=nginx
     ```